how to use listening maps for music comprehension

 Why Should I Use Listening Maps For Music Class?

 Music listening maps are a great way to organize musical elements and help students notice them as they happen in the song.
-Using listening maps help you teach everything from form to dynamics to instruments and beyond.
+Using listening maps helps you teach everything from form to dynamics to instruments and beyond.

 ways to use listening maps in music class